japandan/lightsail_wp/README.md

 STEPS TO INSTALL
 1. login to lightsail.aws.amazon.com and [create instance].
 Choose [OS Only] CentOS 7 2009-01

-2. In the box for + Launch script, copy & paste the text from the "launch-script" file in this repo.
-This will automatically copy the this repo and use it to configure the server for Wordpress.
-It will install PHP7.3, Wordpress, MariaDB (MySQL), etc.
+2. In the box for + Launch script, copy & paste the text from the "0_launch-script" file in this repo.
+This will automatically copy this repo and use it to configure the server for Wordpress.
+It will run 1_LAMPWP.sh to install PHP7.3, Wordpress, MariaDB (MySQL), etc.

 3. Attach the static public IP datos.asia-ip of the lightsail instance and try to ssh to centos@datos.asia.
 Go to Manage/Networking for the instance and add https port in the Lightsail IPV4 firewall.
 For ssh to work, you will need to download and install in your  /.ssh directory the default ssh key used by the instance.

-4. At this point, run iredmail.sh which will install the nginx webserver as well as postfix, dovecot, and SOGo email programs.
+4. At this point, run 2_iredmail.sh which will install the nginx webserver as well as postfix, dovecot, and SOGo email programs.
    <pre>
    bash /root/lightsail_wp/iredmail.sh
    # The following will copy a single backup file for email.